Pat-joseph/LITA_Class_Documentationn/README.md

   2. For Analysis
   3. For Data Visualization

-- SQL Structured Query Language, for querring of Data
+- SQL Structured Query Language for querring of Data
 - GitHub for portfolio Building

-### DATA CLEANING AND PREPARATIONS
+### Data Cleaning and Preparations
+In the Initial phase of the Data Cleaning and preparations, we performed the following action;
+1. Data Loading Inspection
+2. Handling missing variables
+3.Data Cleaning and Formatting

+### Exploratory Data Analysis
+EDA Involved the exploring of Data to answer some questions about the Data such as;
+- What is overall sales trend
+- which product are top sellers
+- What are the products on peak sales